Gene therapy for hereditary angioedema

 NTLA-2002 is an in vivo gene therapy that uses a gene-editing technology called CRISPR/Cas9 to inactivate the KLKB1 gene, which codes for a precursor of the kallikrein enzyme.
 By disrupting that gene’s activity, NTLA-2002 aims to lower the levels and activity of the kallikrein enzyme, thereby reducing bradykinin levels and ultimately preventing swelling attacks.

 A Phase 1/2 clinical trial (NCT05120830) is investigating the effects of ascending doses of this therapy, given via a single intravenous (into-the-vein) infusion, in adults with HAE types 1 or 2.
-In the Phase 1 portion, a total of 10 patients received one-time treatment with NTLA-2002 at one of three doses, and results showed the number of monthly swelling attacks decreased by a mean of 95% over a follow-up period of about six months to a year for most patients.
-A similar reduction in the number of swelling attacks was observed with a longer follow-up time of nearly two years.
+In its Phase 1 portion, 10 patients were treated with NTLA-2002 at one of three doses, and results showed the number of monthly swelling attacks decreased by a mean of 95% for most of them over a follow-up period of about six months to a year.
+A similar reduction in the number of swelling attacks was observed with a follow-up time of nearly two years.

 Next steps

-While some therapies have shown promising findings in HAE clinical trials, a lot of research still has to be done before they can be brought to market.
-For HAE gene therapies in preclinical development, extremely rigorous safety studies are needed before they can start being tested in humans.
+While some therapies have shown promising findings in HAE clinical trials, a lot of research still must be done before they might be brought to the market.
+For HAE gene therapies in preclinical development, extremely rigorous safety studies are needed before they can start being tested in people.

-For those in early clinical trials, confirmatory studies will need to be conducted to definitively prove that the therapies are effective and that they can be given without unreasonable safety risks.
+For those in early clinical trials, confirmatory studies will need to definitively show the therapies are effective and can be given without unreasonable safety risks.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.